 EDI standards are a dominant format for e-commerce data exchange, giving organizations a fast and accurate method for exchanging transaction data.
 EDI preceded other integrated business technologies such as ERP, CRM, and many other supply chain enabling technologies, making data mapping and transformation important considerations when EDI messages are the data source for an ETL application.

-MapForce is a graphical EDI ETL tools with native support for all major business data formats in use today, including XML, databases, flat files, Excel, Web services, as well as the EDIFACT, X12, HL7, NCPDP SCRIPT, IDoc, and PADIS EDI transaction sets.
+MapForce is a graphical EDI ETL tool with native support for all major business data formats in use today, including XML, JSON, databases, flat files, Excel, Web services, as well as the EDIFACT, X12, HL7, NCPDP SCRIPT, IDoc, and PADIS EDI transaction sets.